 1. Outline the lecture notes every week.
 That is, rewrite your notes using the fewest possible words, in outline format, with arrows connecting related ideas.
-The best way to think about this is the following; pretend you would be allowed to bring a few pieces of paper, i.e. "cheat sheets" to each exam*, what would be on those pieces of paper from the lectures that would guarantee you would get 100% correct on the exam.
+The best way to think about this is the following: Pretend you would be allowed to bring a few pieces of paper, i.e. "cheat sheets" to each exam*.
+What would be on those pieces of paper from the lectures that would guarantee you would get 100% correct on the exam?
+Make those sheets that cover every week.
+I will emphasize this again.
 You need to do this every single week, not just before the exams! *Sorry, we give only closed book exams.

 2. Outline the reading sections every week.
 You will have reading homework assigned after almost every class.
 Put together outlines of this material every night.
-Don't just read and purge, make an outline while you read.
+Don't just "read and forget", make an outline while you read.
 It really does not take long.

 3. Keep your roadmap up to date every week.
 A roadmap shows all of the types of organic molecules (alkanes, alkenes, alcohols, alkyl halides, etc.) and with arrows drawn between them, the appropriate reagents and/or reaction conditions written over the arrows, and the stereochemistry/regiochemistry written below the arrow as applicable.
 Preparing a roadmap is the very best way I know of to keep track of reactions and mechanisms so that you can use reactions in synthesis problems.
 It gives you the "big picture" in a straightforward way.
+Roadmaps are the best way I have ever found to help students understand how all of the chemical reactions we study fit together in a way you can use them.
 For a much more detailed description of a roadmap, click here.

-2) It will focus your attention on any problems you have understanding the material before it is too late.
+B. Organizing your class notes/reading into outlines will also focus your attention on any problems you have understanding the material before it is too late.

-3) You will then be prepared to better comprehend the material presented the following week in lecture.
+C. You will then be prepared to better comprehend the material presented the following week in lecture.
 New material invariably builds upon old material.
-Get behind at any time and you can kiss it good-bye.....
+Never get behind!

-5) Your study time has been broken down into tasks.
+E. Your study time has been broken down into tasks.
 When you are done outlining and filling in your roadmap, you are finished.
-Go have fun!
+Go have fun.